charleymroberts/workout-tracker/README.md

 # Workout Tracker

 Workout Tracker is a command-line Python program which enables users to record and view the amount of time they spend doing different types of exercise.
 Users can enter the number of minutes they spent on each workout, set themselves weekly targets for each type of exercise and view how much progress they have made towards meeting the current week's target.
-They can also choose to view how much time they spent on each exercise over the preceeding four weeks.
+They can also choose to view how much time they spent on each exercise over the preceding four weeks.

 It is deployed via Heroku and displayed to the user in a web browser using Code Institute's mock terminal template.